 This section contains greater detail on the fund's main investment strategies and the related risks you would face as a fund shareholder.
 It is important to keep in mind that risk and reward generally go hand in hand; the higher the potential reward, the greater the risk.
-As mentioned in the fund summary, we pursue the fund's goal by investing mainly in bonds that are securitized debt instruments, and other government and corporate obligations.
-We allocate the fund's assets among these fixed income instruments in a manner intended, among other things, to diversify the fund's exposure to different types of risks inherent in fixed income markets.
-We believe that better risk diversification creates the potential for the fund to perform well in a variety of market environments.
-Our efforts to diversify risk through allocation decisions may not be successful and may hurt performance.
+As mentioned in the fund summary, we pursue the fund's goal by investing mainly in mortgages, mortgage-related fixed income securities and related derivatives that are either investment-grade or below-investment-grade in quality (sometimes referred to as "junk bonds").

 • Interest rate risk.
-The values of bonds and other debt instruments usually rise and fall in response to changes in interest rates.
+The values of fixed income securities (including mortgage-related and other asset-backed securities, bonds and other debt instruments) usually rise and fall in response to changes in interest rates.
 Interest rates can change in response to the supply and demand for credit, government and/or central bank monetary policy and action, inflation rates, and other factors.
 Declining interest rates generally result in an increase in the value of existing debt instruments, and rising interest rates generally result in a decrease in the value of existing debt instruments.
 Changes in a debt instrument's value usually will not affect the amount of interest income paid to the fund, but will affect the value of the fund's shares.
 Interest rate risk is generally greater for investments with longer maturities.